gardener/diki/docs/rulesets/pod-security-standards/ruleset.md

 ### PSS-B006 - Host Ports <a id="PSS-B006"></a>

 #### Description
-HostPorts should be disallowed entirely (recommended) or restricted to a known list.
+Host Ports should be disallowed entirely (recommended) or restricted to a known list.

 #### Fix
 Remove `hostPort` from container port definitions or set it to `0`.